Xeavin/The-Insurgents-Graveyard/README.md

 Disables all sound input from the game.
 It's mostly meant to be used when modding, so you don't have to constantly adjust the sound settings per savefile, nor get your ear blasted every time you enter the main menu.

 ### No Speed Mode
-Disables the ability to toggle the speed mode feature of the game.
+Disables the speed mode feature of the game.

 ### No Teleport Requirement
 Teleport stones are no longer required when using the save crystal teleport option.